zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/labs/lab4.md

 ## **Step 3**: Login to Microservices web console

-Now, open your web browser and point to https://your_microservices_ip_address.
-Provide oggadmin in username and credentials, then log in
+Now, open your web browser and point to "https://your_microservices_ip_address".
+Provide oggadmin in username and password which you copied, then log in.

 ![](/files/gg_oggadmin.png)